-HIV-1 is classified according to which co-receptors it uses to gain entry in to the cell-either the chemokine receptor 5 (CCR5) or the CXC chemokine receptor 4 (CXCR4).
-These co-receptors are expressed on different types of cells, and HIV tropism refers to the types of cells and tissues that the virus infects and replicates in.
-A tropism assay is used to determine which co-receptor HIV-1 uses i.e., whether the virus is CCR5-tropic, CXCR4-tropic, or dual/mixed-tropic (dual refers to HIV-1 that is able to use both receptors, and mixed refers to a mixture of HIV-1 viruses, some of which use CCR5 and others that use CXCR4).
+HIV-1 infection is classified in two major forms according to the co-receptor it employs to gain entry in to the cell, namely the chemokine receptor 5 (CCR5) or the CXC chemokine receptor 4 (CXCR4).
+These co-receptors are expressed on different types of cells, and HIV tropism refers to the types of cells and tissues in which the virus infects and replicates.
+A tropism assay is conducted to determine which co-receptor the HIV-1 virus uses, i.e., whether the virus is CCR5-tropic, CXCR4-tropic, dual tropic (i.e., HIV-1 virus that is able to use both receptors), or mixed tropic (i.e., a mixture of HIV-1 viruses, some of which use CCR5 and others that use CXCR4).

-Maraviroc is indicated for treatment of adults with CCR-5 tropic HIV-1 only and is not recommended for adults in whom CXCR4-tropic virus has been detected.
-The FDA states that tropism testing with a highly sensitive tropism assay is required for the appropriate use of maraviroc (1).
+Maraviroc is only indicated for treatment of adults with CCR5 tropic HIV-1 and is not recommended when the CXCR4-tropic virus has been detected.
+The FDA-approved drug label for maraviroc states that "prior to initiation of maraviroc, test all patients for CCR5 tropism using a highly sensitive tropism assay" (1).